DukePigron/Motion/README.md

 ### /explode
 ```
-/explode [entity|location] <radius> <minPower> <maxPower>
+/explode [entity|location] <radius> <minPower> <maxPower> <fallOffType>
 ```
 Simulates the motion of an explosion (without particles).
 The radius, minPower, and maxPower can take double values or scoreboard values.
-Power refers to the motion added to the entities hit.
+Power refers to the motion added to the entities hit. fallOffType refers to the way power falls off for targets further from the center

 ### Operators
 `add` adds the motion given (by a vector or amount) to the motion the target currently has <br />